christijk/TransactionList/README.md

 # WorldOfPAYBACK
-##iOS app to display a list of transactions, and a corresponding detail screen for each.
+iOS app to display a list of transactions, and a corresponding detail screen for each.

-# Requirements

-- iOS 15.0+
-- Xcode 14+
-- Swift 5+

 ## Overview